MichaelOmosebi/analyse-data_science-books/README.md

 2. Install the required dependencies (see the [Dependencies](#dependencies) section for details).
 3. Get the EIU dataset for Global liveable cities (see the [Data](#data) section for details).
 4. Run the project script or notebook to generate visualization and explore the data.

-## Dependencies

-The project relies on the following dependencies:

-- Python 3
-- Pandas
-- Plottable

 ## Data